 Biology of Fishes is designed for upper-level undergraduates well versed in biological and chemical principles.
-The 300-level course provides an introduction to the biology of jawless, cartilaginous, and bony fishes—their classification, evolution, form, physiology, and ecology.

-During the course students will explore and appreciate the differences and great diversity among
+The 300-level course builds on the student's knowledge of vertebrate biology in order to explore and appreciate the differences and diversity among

 fishes.
-The course combines traditional ichthyology such as systematics, taxonomy, anatomy, and distribution with fish ecology including species interactions, feeding, thermal regulation, reproductive diversity, adaptations, behavior, and conservation.
+The course combines traditional ichthyology such as systematics, taxonomy, anatomy, and distribution with fish ecology including species interactions, adaptations, behavior, and conservation.
 It emphasizes the phylogenetic relationships among fishes and the use of systematics as an organizational tool.